The New Deal (band): History

 The band formed in 1998 after an impromptu jam session they had at the Toronto venue the Comfort Zone.
-Upon listening to a recording of the show, they were transfixed by how much it sounded like a DJ mix.
-They subsequently released the jam session as their first album, This Is Live.
+They released the jam session as their first album, This Is Live.

 The band was without a name prior to the release of This Is Live.
 Jamie Shields, whose previous band One Step Beyond had wrapped up recently, indicated that the band hadn't settled on a name.
 At one point, they were calling themselves "Reprise".
 "The New Deal" stuck shortly afterwards.

 Originally billing themselves as an acid jazz group, they soon found themselves swept up into the emerging musical genre of livetronica.
 The drumming of Shearer often resembles the simplicity of a drum machine, while still tastefully complementing the accompanying music.
 Shields never loops a keyboard track and always plays everything live, even if a pattern is to be repeated.
 Thanks to the widespread sharing of bootleg versions of their early live shows, a national buzz ensued and within two years, and they signed a major label contract with Jive Electro.

 The promotion with Jive proved disappointing, and the band fell short of a highly anticipated crossover.
 Nonetheless, they continued to tour, developing their fanbase, including a performance in Toronto at the Palais Royale in 2001.

 They released several more live shows on a label they created, Sound+Light Records, and produced two studio releases in 2003: Please Be Seated and Gone Gone Gone.
 In 2004, after a year-long hiatus, The New Deal toured several cities, often playing to crowds of 800 or more demonstrating the continued devotion of their fans.